University of Virginia Archives

 As the size of the student body grew, the numbers of faculty and administrative officials and offices also grew with direct effect on the quantity of records.
 The records of Dr. Alderman’s presidency, 1904-1931, fill about forty-two linear feet of shelving, while a recent transfer of one year’s records from the Office of the President fills sixty linear feet.

 The papers of the University presidents remain the best source of information about policies, decision making, and daily operations at the University in the twentieth century.
-There have been eight presidents.

 The Library’s online catalog, VIRGO, holds only a small number of entries for records in the University Archives although the archives staff has begun to create VIRGO records for newly-received and selected older records.
 Access to certain records in the Archives is restricted.
 Under the terms of the federal statute called the Family Educational Rights and Privacy Act, only minimum information about students may be released to the public.
 Virginia has statutes concerning privacy; personnel matters may not be made public, for instance.
 Although the records created by the presidents of the several Virginia institutions of higher learning are exempt from the provisions of the state’s Freedom of Information Act, the presidents of the University of Virginia have chosen to open their papers for research when they are ten years old.
 In this year, 1998, records created in 1988 are available.

 If you are considering research in the University Archives, please submit an online reference request for assistance.
 Because of our experience in working with the records, we may be able to guide you directly to the source of information, and to steer you away from other records.

 |RG – 1||THE RECTOR AND VISITORS|

 |RG – 4||OFFICE OF THE VICE PRESIDENT FOR ADMINISTRATION (formerly Executive Vice President)|